Summer of Skewers

 Southern Spain Pinchito Spice was made for skewers…literally!
 “Pinchitos” are Spanish-style kebabs, commonly made with pork but can also star beef, lamb, or chicken.
 These Grilled Pinchitos are paired with mushroom, peppers, zucchini, or onion and a citrusy yogurt dipping sauce.

-Moving from Spain to Middle Eastern cuisine, the slight “gaminess” of lamb goes well with a Baharat glaze, which is seasoned with warm spices like paprika, pepper, cloves, and cayenne.
+Moving from Spain to Middle Eastern cuisine, the slight “gaminess” of lamb goes well with Baharat, a traditional all-purpose seasoning flavored with warm spices like paprika, pepper, cloves, and cayenne.
+Try Lamb Kebabs with Baharat Glaze.

-Speaking of layers of flavor, the Herbed Chicken Skewers with Kale Caper Sauce can be grilled using a Hickory Lemon Basil Smoke Can to pack in even more herb-y and smoky goodness.
+Speaking of layers of flavor, the Herbed Chicken Skewers with Kale Caper Sauce have both an herby spiced marinade and a tangy earthy dipping sauce.
 Lemon and other citrus also provides acidity and sweetness to Tandoori Marinated Grilled Chicken & Sauce, which utilizes the marinade to make a tangy yogurt sauce to serve with the chicken after it has been grilled.

 From the sea…to the grill!
 Shrimp are super easy to thread onto skewers and take only a few minutes to cook.
 They also soak up marinades quickly, so Citrus Marinated Shrimp Skewers can be on your plate within 20 minutes, from start to finish.